 A pilot study showed that faster healing of oral mucositis is possible with the use of honey products and propolis.
 There are also promising results in the treatment of oral mucositis among breast cancer patients from another pilot study.

-A clinical trial entitled “Randomized Double-Blind Placebo-Controlled Trial of Propolis for Oral Mucositis in Patients Receiving Chemotherapy for Head and Neck Cancer” also concluded that the use of propolis mouthwash by people undergoing chemotherapy may help promote better oral health.
-The effect of propolis in patients was positive as shown in this clinical trial.
+A clinical trial entitled “Randomized Double-Blind Placebo-Controlled Trial of Propolis for Oral Mucositis in Patients Receiving Chemotherapy for Head and Neck Cancer” also concluded that the use of propolis mouthwash by people undergoing chemotherapy might help promote better oral health.
+The effect of propolis in patients was positive, as shown in this clinical trial.